kfattila/kfattila.github.io/pages/Regularization.md

 \\[J_{1}(\theta\mid D) = \frac{1}{m}\sum_{i=1}^{m}(Y_{i} - (\sum_{j=1}^{n}x_{i,j}\theta_{j} + \theta_{0}))^{2} + \frac{\lambda}{2n}\sum_{j=1}^{n} \theta_{j}^{2}\\]

-Then the model is a polynomial function of degree n.
+Then the model is a polynomial function of degree \\(n\\).
 If the regularization parameter low, close to zero, or zero, then the coefficient of the variables can be high.
 The higher the coefficient the "curlier" the polynomial function.
 Figure below shows an example.

 However, if the regularization parameter is high, then it will suppress the coefficients.
 The lower the coefficients are the "flatter" the polynomial function is.
 Figure x shows an example.